AgoraDoc/agora-style-guide/_content/punctuations.md

 In appearance, a hyphen is shorter than both the em dash (“—”), and the en dash (“–”).

 - All words following a hyphen are in lowercase, even if the word is at the beginning of a sentence.
-For example, "32-bit", "Open-source", or "Multi-threaded".
+For example, "32-bit" or "Open-source".
 - Use a hyphen to form a compound adjective which is an adjective made up of more than one word.
 Examples include, "A 25-minute interval", "16-bit color", "state-of-the-art technology", "a six-figure price".
 - Use a hyphen to indicate a common second element.
 For example, "a 10- to 11-digit number", "a six- or seven-hour delay", "a two-, three-, or fourfold increase".
 - Many common prefixes, such as "co", "de", "pre", "pro", "re", and "sub" do not need a hyphen.